Shihan150/Animated-hydrological-cycle/water-cycle-wiki.md

 <span id='F7'>![](https://github.com/Shihan150/shihan.github.io/blob/master/figures/seasonal_prect_ave_plus_wind_field_1850_1980.png?raw=true)
 		Fig. 7  Geographic and zonal distribution of annual mean precipitation.

 The general features of the zonal-average precipitation in [Fig. 7](#F7) are also apparent, with the largest precipitation (>200 cm/year zonally, >400cm cm/year in western tropical Pacific Ocean) near the equator, where the average water content of the air is high.
-In the subtropics convection and precipitation are suppressed by the downward mean air motion that characterizes this region.
+In the subtropics convection and precipitation are suppressed by the downward mean air motion that characterizes this region[$^4$](#R4).
 In these latitudes precipitation is at a minimum (ca. 50cm/year).
 In midlatitudes precipitation increases again.
 The forced ascent of moist surface air in midlatitude weather systems and the westerly flow over obstacles such as the Rocky Mountains give rise to heavy precipitation.
 In the polar regions, precipitation decreases.
 The entire hydrologic cycle is slowed down in polar regions because of the low temperatures and consequently low water-carrying capacity of the atmosphere.

 Generally speaking, precipitation is most abundant where air rises (e.g. tropical and midlatitude zones, the windward slope of the Tibet Plateau and the Rocky Mountains) and least abundant where it sinks (e.g. subtropical zones and the leeward slopes of huge mountains).
 It also tends to be greater near oceans and lakes, and in higher elevations.

 #### ITCZ and monsoon
-From [Fig. 7](#F7), we see that rainfall on Earth is most intense near the equator.
+From [Fig. 7](#F7), we see that rainfall on Earth is most intense near the equator[$^5$](#R5).
 This narrow belt is called intertropical convergence zone (ITCZ).
 It is a belt of low pressure where the trade winds of the Northern and Southern Hemispheres come together ([Fig. 8](#F8)).
 As these winds converge, moist air is forced upward, rises and cools, causing water vapor to be "squeezed" out and resulting heavy precipitation.
-The location of ITCZ migrated seasonally to the warmer hemisphere ([Fig. 9](#F9)).
+The location of ITCZ migrated seasonally to the warmer hemisphere ([Fig. 9](#F9)): In boreal summer, over the Atlantic and Pacific, the ITCZ is between 5 and 15 degrees north of the Equator, but further north over Africa and Asia.
+In eastern Asia, the ITCZ may reach 30°N. While in boreal winter, over the Atlantic, the ITCZ generally sits no further south than the Equator, but extends much further south over the land masses of South America, Southern Africa, and Australia.

 We could imagine that, some tropical zones where ITCZ migrates through annually, will experience seasonal precipitation change.
 On the other hand, since the heat capacity of the continent is small compared with that of the upper ocean, the amplitude of the annual cycle in land surface temperatures is far greater than that occurring in tropical sea surface temperature.
 Therefore, these zones can also experience seasonal reverse of dominant wind direction.
 Such seasonal changes in atmospheric circulation and precipitation are called monsoon.

 <span id='F8'>![](https://github.com/Shihan150/shihan.github.io/blob/master/figures/surface_layer_temperature_wind_field_1850_1980.png?raw=true)
 		Fig. 8 Mean sea surface temperature distribution map with wind velocity vector superposed.

 During the winter phase of the monsoon, there is a low-level flow of dry, cool air from the cold continent to warmer ocean, and precipitation over the land is light.
 During summer, there is a flow of atmospheric moisture from the tropical ocean to the warmer land, where the upward motion of the heated air produces the heavy rains of the monsoon season ([Fig. 9](#F9)).
-The Asian-Australian monsoon system is the most dominant monsoon circulation of the earth and similar but less pronounced monsoon-type circulations also occur over west Africa and portions of Mexico and Central America.
-This pattern can also help explain the seasonal evaporation features discussed in previous subchapter.
+The Asian-Australian monsoon system is the most dominant monsoon circulation of the earth, where the summer-winter precipitation difference can reach more than 300 cm/year and monsoon areas extend furthest northward in east Asia (to around 30°N) .
+Such monsoon-type circulations also occur over west Africa and portions of Mexico and Central America.
+It’s also interesting to note that similar but less pronounced precipitation oscillation can also be observed in tropical ocean areas, which are far from the continents.

 <span id='F9'>![](https://github.com/Shihan150/shihan.github.io/blob/master/figures/seasonal_prect_ave_1850_1980.png?raw=true)
 		Fig. 9 Geographic and zonal distribution of mean precipitation for the boreal summer (JJA) and winter (DJF).